Take the free 8-min Financial Literacy Assessment and this guide will automatically match your depth.

 Frequently Asked Questions

-Finviz.com remains the best free stock screener.
-It offers 65+ filter criteria including P/E ratio, market cap, sector, technical indicators, and analyst ratings — all free.
-Finviz Elite (paid) adds real-time data and backtesting.
-Yahoo Finance's screener is a solid free alternative with less filter depth.
-TIKR Terminal has a generous free tier with a clean interface.
+Finviz.com remains the most powerful stock screener.
+It offers 65+ filter criteria including P/E ratio, market cap, sector, technical indicators, and analyst ratings.
+Finviz Elite adds real-time data and backtesting.
+Yahoo Finance's screener is a solid alternative with less depth.
+TIKR Terminal offers a clean interface with strong fundamentals.

-Yes.
-Empower (formerly Personal Capital) is the strongest free portfolio tracker — it connects brokerage accounts, analyzes allocation, projects retirement readiness, and flags high-fee funds.
-Yahoo Finance's portfolio tracker is simpler but fully free.
-Google Finance offers basic portfolio tracking within Google Sheets.
-All three are genuinely free with no paywall on core portfolio tracking features.
+Empower (formerly Personal Capital) is the most comprehensive portfolio tracker — it connects brokerage accounts, analyzes allocation, projects retirement readiness, and flags high-fee funds.
+Yahoo Finance's portfolio tracker is simpler but fully functional.
+Google Finance offers portfolio tracking within Google Sheets.

-Yahoo Finance, Earnings Whispers (earningswhispers.com), and Nasdaq's earnings calendar are all free.
-Earnings Whispers is specifically focused on earnings surprises and consensus estimates.
-All three cover upcoming earnings dates, analyst consensus EPS estimates, and historical earnings surprises without a paywall.
+Yahoo Finance, Earnings Whispers (earningswhispers.com), and Nasdaq's earnings calendar all provide earnings data.
+Earnings Whispers focuses on earnings surprises and consensus estimates.
+All three cover upcoming earnings dates, analyst consensus EPS estimates, and historical surprises.

-ETF.com offers detailed ETF comparisons, holdings, expense ratios, and performance data for free.
-ETFdb.com is another solid free option.
-For index funds specifically, each fund company (Vanguard, Fidelity, Schwab) publishes full holdings and performance data on their websites at no cost.
-For cross-fund comparison, ETF.com's comparison tool is the strongest free option.
+ETF.com offers detailed ETF comparisons, holdings, expense ratios, and performance data.
+ETFdb.com is another solid option.
+For index funds, each fund company (Vanguard, Fidelity, Schwab) publishes full holdings and performance data.
+ETF.com's comparison tool is strongest for cross-fund analysis.

 🔧 Related Tools & Calculators